Quality assurance and performance improvement (QAPI) is federal regulation for nursing homes participating in the Medicare and Medicaid programs.

 The objective and goal of every nursing home is to have a deficiency-free survey.

-But when tags are issued, it represents an opportunity to review current systems in place (if present), identify why they aren’t working, and establish a plan of correction that includes ongoing monitoring.
+But when tags are issued, it represents an opportunity to review current systems in place (if present) and identify why they aren’t working so you can establish a plan of correction that includes ongoing monitoring.

 Dietitians and dietary managers can review any tags cited for food and nutrition services, address the immediate problem, and take the appropriate steps to prevent a recurrence of the problem.

-Resident satisfaction is another area that be used as measure of quality improvement, especially in regards to dining and food choices.
+Resident satisfaction is another area that can be used as a measure of quality improvement, especially in regard to dining and food choices.

-Complaints about the quality, variety, or choice of food offered by one or more resident can adversely affect quality of life and nutritional status.
+Complaints about the quality, variety, or choice of food offered by one or more residents can adversely affect their quality of life and nutritional status.

-These complains should be addressed immediately to determine the root cause so that the problem can be eliminated at its source.
+These complaints should be addressed immediately to determine the root cause so that the problem can be eliminated at its source.

-Questionnaires that ask about satisfaction with meals and dining atmosphere can then be used to monitor the effectiveness of the correction action and keep the problem from resurfacing.
+Questionnaires that ask about satisfaction with meals and the dining atmosphere can then be used to monitor the effectiveness of the corrective action and keep the problem from resurfacing.

 Questions might include (4):

 - Is the portion size right for you?